turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

 All the contacts will have a card with contacts' name and public key.
-Create a new file `ChatCard.jsx` and paste the following code block:
+Create a new file called `ChatCard.jsx` and paste the following code :

 ```javascript
 import React from "react";